Shop Green Tea Below

+Green tea is a true tea, made with leaves from the camillia shrub (camilla sinesis).
+Green tea has a long history of use to benefit a variety of health concerns.
 In the 16th century European explorers reported that the hot medicinal drink was used to relieve fever, headache, stomach ache and joint pain.
 Since that time the amazing benefits of green tea has been expanded.
-Current research shows that green tea helps with cardiovascular health, blood sugar regulation, immune system, antioxidant properties, enhances metabolism, and may control bad breath.
-I would say that is pretty impressive for a small little green leaf.
+Current research shows that green tea may help with:

 Catechins- Catechins are a category of polyphenols.
 In green tea, catechins are present in significant quantities, more specifically; epicatechin (EC), epigallocatechin (EGC), epicatechin gallate (ECG) and epigallocatechin gallate (EGCG).
 EGCG makes up about 10-50% of the total catechin content and appears to be the most powerful of the catechins – with antioxidant activity about 25-100 times more potent than vitamins C and E. A cup of green tea may provide 10-40mg of polyphenols and has antioxidant activity greater than a serving of broccoli, spinach, carrots or strawberries.

-Green teas contain 6 times the level of antioxidants than black teas.
+Green teas contain 6 times more antioxidants than black teas.

 How Green Tea Is Produced

 Camellia Leaves are spread out on floors or racks and allowed to wither for a few hours.
 The leaves are then heated to remove moisture and to stop the oxidation process.
 The next step is to dry the leaves until a small amount of moisture remains.

 Green teas have long been enjoyed for their health-giving qualities as well as their unique and often subtle flavor. amusingly the aroma and taste can be quite different from one another.
 The color of the liquor can range from a bright jade green to a pale yellow and is best when consumed without any additions.